 Storage

-However, if you just want to make a batch for yourself, you’ll be happy to know they freeze beautifully.
-Simply cut the cooled brownie blondies into squares, then freeze in an airtight container in the freezer for up to 3 months.
+You’ll be happy to know they freeze beautifully.
+Simply cut the cooled brownie blondies into squares, then freeze them in an airtight container for up to 3 months.

-You can also make these ahead of time and freeze them for up to 3 months.
-Let them cool completely to room temperature, before wrapping the whole pan 2-3 times in plastic wrap, then freeze.
+You can also make these ahead of time and freeze the whole pan for up to 3 months.
+Let them cool completely to room temperature before wrapping the whole pan 2-3 times in plastic wrap, then freeze.
 Let them thaw in the fridge overnight.

 More brownies and blondies you’ll love